Zbigniew Libera: Early life

 Zbigniew Libera was born and raised in Pabianice, Łódź Voivodeship, Poland, to a single mother whose occupation was nursing.
 Libera spent much of his life in Poland and studied at the Nicolaus Copernicus University in Toruń.
 Libera began his career as an artist in the mid-1980s, working with an avant-garde group known as "Sternenhoch".
 Amongst the "Sternenhoch" group were artists such as Andrezej Partum and Zofia Kulik.
 In 1982, Libera held his first exhibition in Łódź.

 In December 1981, during the Communist rule of Poland, Libera created, printed and published leaflets, posters, and political cartoons designed to challenge laws that were introduced to suppress protests at the Wujek Coal Mine, which eventually led to the Pacification of Wujek.
 For distributing anti-government material, Libera was arrested in 1982 and sentenced to a total of eighteen months in prison.
 Art critics and fellow artists have said that Libera's time in prison contributed to his development as an artist.
 Libera has created several other photography artworks and videos, including La Vue 2004 – 2006, Intimates Rites 1984 and Positives 2002 – 2003.
+Zbigniew Libera resides and works in Warsaw.